laserpants/update-deep/README.md

     , view          = view }
 ```

-1. Instead of `Browser.document`, an identically named function from `Update.Pointfree.Browser` is used.
+1. Instead of `Browser.document`, a function of the same name from `Update.Pointfree.Browser` is used.
 This module also exposes a version of `application`.
 2. The type of `init` is now `Flags -> Init Model Msg`.
 The `Init` type is explained below.
-3. In this example, the model is initialized without running any commands, using `initial`.
+3. In this example, the model is initialized without running any commands, using a function named `initial`.
-4. The type of `update` is `Msg -> Update Model Msg ()`.
-This return value is a type alias for `(Model -> ( Model, Cmd Msg, List () ))`.
+4. The type of `update` has become `Msg -> Update Model Msg e`.
+This return value is a type alias for `(Model -> ( Model, Cmd Msg, List e ))`.
+The `e` parameter represents an *event* type.
+Events are not used in this example; hence the choice of `()`.
-5. Calling `copy` will just result in an `Update` that leaves the state unchanged.
+5. Calling `copy` will result in an `Update` that leaves the state unchanged.

 ### How to `Update`

 TODO

 ### How to `Init`

+TODO

+### How to use events

 TODO